 - Literature in Context.
 Literature in context covers themes in literature and is designed to prepare students for literary criticism.
 Students focus on close reading and formal, historical, and cultural approaches to literary texts.

 English literature students can expect the majority of their course work other than lecture to consist of reading assignments, whether the literature itself, literary criticism, or academic articles.
 English literature students will be expected to write their own criticisms and support their arguments with secondary sources or related academic articles or literary excerpts.
 Writing courses will assign papers that demonstrate concepts learned in lecture.

 A salaried job as a writer typically requires a bachelor’s degree in English or a related field such as journalism or communications.
 An English literature major may also work in academia by continuing his/her education on to a master’s and Ph.D.
 Salaried writers may require additional skills in design, page layout, multimedia software, and HTML as material is prepared directly for the Internet or publication.
 About 26% of writers and authors work part time or set their own hours.
 In addition, 68% of writers are self-employed.

-According to the U.S. Bureau of Labor Statistics, the median annual wage for writers and authors in 2010 was $55,420.
-The Bureau of Labor Statistics also reports that writers and authors employment is expected to increase by 6% between 2010 and 2020.
-The U.S. Bureau of Labor Statistics reports that English Literature teachers in colleges, universities, and professional schools earned an annual mean wage of $68,730 in May 2011.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for writers and authors was $55,420.
+The Bureau of Labor Statistics also reports that writers and authors employment is expected to increase by 6%.
+The U.S. Bureau of Labor Statistics reports that English Literature teachers in colleges, universities, and professional schools earned an annual mean wage of $68,730.